RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

-# Getting Started with Rocket® Enterprise Developer for Visual Studio 2022
+# Getting Started with Rocket&reg; Enterprise Developer for Visual Studio 2022

+Rocket&reg; Enterprise Suite products provide a proprietary runtime engine to enable compatibility for customers’ IBM CICS applications.
+IBM and CICS are registered trademarks of International Business Machines Corp.
+Rocket Enterprise Suite products do not include an IBM CICS engine and are not affiliated with IBM.

 ## Overview

-This set of tutorials guides you through Rocket® Enterprise Developer for Visual Studio 2022.
+This set of tutorials guides you through Rocket&reg; Enterprise Developer for Visual Studio 2022.
 They provide a basic understanding of how the product operates.

 These tutorials are designed for developers who have experience with developing COBOL on the mainframe but do not necessarily have a working knowledge of the Visual Studio Integrated Development Environment (IDE).
 The tutorials provide a basic understanding of the features offered in Enterprise Developer for Visual Studio 2022 to develop and maintain both simple COBOL and mainframe subsystem applications.
 Other tutorials, which are designed for Administrators, are also available.